enyojs/enyo-docs/developer-guide/key-concepts/event-handling.md

 may be situations--in some games, for instance--in which you want your app to respond directly to keyboard-related DOM events.

-To do this, you can use an `enyo.Signals` instance to listen for the events `onkeydown`, `onkeypress`, and `onkeyup`.
+To do this, you can use an `enyo/Signals` instance to listen for the events `onkeydown`, `onkeypress`, and `onkeyup`.
 Each keystroke fires an `onkeydown` and an `onkeyup`; if the keystroke generates a character, there will also be an `onkeypress` event fired between `onkeydown` and `onkeyup`.